satmxd/Realtime-gravity-simulation/README.md

 *Note: Requires Python 3.10+ along with Pygame*

-- Works only with extremely large masses over the course of a long period of time due to the value of G(6.67 * 10^11)
-- Accurate values of planets and sun in the solar system for realtime simulation
+- Accurate Astronomic values of planets and sun in the solar system for realistic simulation
 - Classification of stars based on their mass along with color
+- Changeable parameters like radius, mass, time-scale etc.
+- Slingshot planets or set velocities needed manually.
+- Off-screen detection to increase performance.
-- Semi realistic black hole simulation
+- Semi-realistic black hole simulation
+- Current limit for particles: ~5k due to O(n^2) [Can be resolved using better algorithms instead of newton's force method]

 ![Screenshot 2024-01-13 135809](https://github.com/satmxd/Realtime-gravity-simulation/assets/122893966/a01757cb-b891-4c84-8260-1b5735834f1e)